fschwahn/passify/README.md

     rvm wrapper 1.8.7 --no-prefix passify

 ## Changelog
+### 0.2.2 (25-11-2011)
+* added conf command to which opens the configuration file if $EDITOR is set, and shows the path otherwise

 ### 0.2.1 (25-11-2011)
 * fix crash when environment command is called on legacy app